 The purpose of the Teacher Education Admissions Committee is to assure that students who are admitted and remain in the TEP possess the personal, social, and intellectual characteristics required to successfully complete their academic and professional studies and to become effective teachers.
 The Teacher Education Admissions Committee then recommends, defers or denies admission to the Teacher Education Program.
 If the Teacher Education Admissions Committee determines that a candidate exhibits any deficiencies with regard to the above criteria, it may prescribe specific conditions that must be met before full admission is granted.
 Students who have been denied full admission to the TEP cannot take classes that require TEP admission nor enroll in the teaching internship.
 After receiving full admission to the TEP, each student's academic progress, personal conduct, and professional development will be monitored.

-EXPECTATIONS FOR STUDENTS REGARDING PROFESSIONAL DISPOSITIONS

-Students enrolled in the TEP are considering careers in public education.
-Consequently, all teaching faculty are charged with the responsibility of evaluating not only the academic achievement of these students but also their "professional dispositions" for teaching.
+EXPECTATIONS FOR STUDENTS REGARDING PROFESSIONAL DISPOSITIONS students but also their "professional dispositions" for teaching.
 These dispositions are often defined as patterns of behavior and habitual tendencies that impact students, colleagues, and the school environment in general.